Technigo/project-mongo-api/README.md

 ### Tools and Technologies Used:

+#### Node.js and Express

-Node.js and Express: Used for server-side development and handling HTTP requests.
+Used for server-side development and handling HTTP requests.

+#### MongoDB and Mongoose

-MongoDB and Mongoose: Chosen as the database solution and ODM (Object Data Modeling) library, respectively.
+Chosen as the database solution and ODM (Object Data Modeling) library, respectively.

+#### express-list-endpoints

-express-list-endpoints: Used to generate API documentation.
+Used to generate API documentation.

+#### Postman

-Postman: Testing and validating API endpoints.
+Testing and validating API endpoints.

+#### MongoDB Atlas

-MongoDB Atlas: Cloud-based MongoDB hosting, providing a scalable and managed database solution.
+Cloud-based MongoDB hosting, providing a scalable and managed database solution.

+#### Render

-Render: Deployment platform for hosting the Node.js application.
+Deployment platform for hosting the Node.js application.

 ## View it live